Trusted WordPress tutorials, when you need them most.

 How to Properly Run a Website Speed Test

-Running website speed tests is not guaranteed to tell you exactly how your website performs.
+Even if you run a website speed test, it is not guaranteed to tell you exactly how your website performs.

-There are several other factors involved which would affect the quality and accuracy of your results.
+Several other factors could affect the quality and accuracy of your results.
 It is important to run these tests thoroughly before you start analyzing the data.

 Let’s see how to properly run a website speed test to get more accurate results.